 The Malaria Vaccine Project has now raised over $1,900, 000.
 You can imagine what a huge effect this has had not only on our research team but on all the hard-working members of our Committee.
 They all join me in saying a sincere THANK YOU to everyone.
 You will read how this money is being utilised in several articles on the vaccine development and the malaria researchers. … More Newsletter Edition 15 September 2022

-Come and join us on the first day of Spring Racing Day Carnival at the Gold Coast Turf Club.
+Come and join us at the Racing Day Carnival at The Glasshouse, Gold Coast Turf Club.

 Date: Saturday 1st October 2022 11.30 am … More STARTERS ORDERS!

 In this issue there are inspiring stories: a follow-up on Colin Welch’s epic kayak journey down the Murray River and Kevin Hales’ story about how foreign coin collection has driven Goolwa Rotary Club’s dedicated funding for the Malaria Vaccine Project. … More Newsletter Edition 14 July 2022

 “Challenge 22”.
 This is a plea to ask all to make a tax deductible donation this year-whatever you can … More Newsletter Edition 13 March 2022

 Inspirational man Coin Welch in and out of his first lock at Torrumbarry … More COL’S EPIC JOURNEY!